aa-it-vasa/IOT2023-labs/README.md

 from other sources, remember to properly cite and provide reference to the used external sources.
 Refer to the code you have in your repository using links.

+### Learning reflections
-At the end of the report you should also provide a reflection on what you learned during this exercise.
-This section could provide answers to the following questions:
+You should also provide a reflection on what you learned during these labs in the file `lab_reflection.md`.
+This file should provide answers to the following questions:

 1. Have you learned anything new?
 2. Did anything surprise you?
 3. Did you find anything challenging?
 4. Did you find anything satisfying?

-The report should contain full name and student number of each group member.
+The report and reflections should contain full name of each group member.

-The hard deadline for submission is ***20.03.2023 23:55***.
-Note that you will also need to submit a link to your repo in Moodle before the deadline.
+The hard deadline for submission is **20.03.2023 23:55**.
+Note that each group will also need to submit a link to your repo in Moodle before the deadline.

 ## Setup your computer